 If the car is badly damaged or the flood water was high, and you have fully comprehensive insurance, contact your insurer.

-Yes, if you have a fully comprehensive policy you should be able to claim against damage caused by flooding.
+If you have a fully comprehensive car insurance policy you should be able to claim against damage caused by flooding.
 However, it’s best to check the terms and conditions carefully to ensure there are no incidents where your insurer might refuse to pay out.

-Fully comprehensive policies give you the best cover and are often the cheapest option when you consider the overall cost of the policy compared to the cost of repairing your car following any flood damage.
-If you want to pay less, try these ten ways to cut the cost of your car insurance.
+Fully comprehensive policies give you the best cover and are often the cheapest option when you consider the overall cost of the policy compared to the cost of repairing your car following any flood damage – which can be expensive.
+If you want to pay less for your cover, try these ten ways to cut the cost of your car insurance.

 Before you apply for cover or upgrade, check the policy documents carefully to make sure they list car insurance flooded engine cover.
 It is also worth checking if they make a distinction between avoidable and unavoidable water damage.

 You can find out what each level of car insurance cover protects you against here.